The cheapest multi needle embroidery machines To start Your Home Business

 Yes, you CAN embroider hats on the the Elna and Janome machines, BUT similar to your standard home flat bed, the hats need to be smashed flat.

 This means you can’t embroider on structured hats and you can’t embroider all the way around a hat!
-The Tajima Sai allows you to use a cap driver.
-This lets you do a LOT more when it comes to embroidery.
+The Tajima Sai allows you to use a cap driver, and this accessory lets you do a LOT more when it comes to embroidery than just hats.

 Video: The Sai can use a cap driver – allowing you to embroider across the entire hat face